endymion1818/deliciousreverie/src/pages/post/creating-homepage-animation.md

 - personal
 - development
 date: "2020-04-22T15:21:21+01:00"
-description: "I made the original animation for this site when I was using Hugo, but it's taken some time to refactor it to use React.
+description: "I made the original animation for this site when I was using Hugo, but it's taken some time to refactor to React.
 Here's the story of how I achieved that."
 draft: false
 tags:
 - javascript
 title: "Creating my homepage animation"
 ---
-**I made the original animation for this site when I was using Hugo, but it's taken some time to refactor it to use React.
+**I made the original animation for this site when I was using Hugo, but it's taken some time to refactor to React.
 Here's the story of how I achieved that.**

 I wanted this site to be pretty minimal, but a few nice little touches can really make a website stand out.
 That's why I made the animation here on the homepage.
 You have to scroll up & down slowly to see it ...